-Jury Rules Hart Parents Intentionally Drove Off Cliff In Fatal California Crash
+Hart Parents Intentionally Drove Off Cliff In Fatal California Crash, Jury Rules

 The bodies of the women and three of their children – Markis, Jeremiah and Abigail – were found inside and around the vehicle on the rocky shore.
 The remains of two other children — Ciera and Hanna – were also recovered later.

 The body of the last child, Devonte, has not been found.
-Devonte had made headlines several years prior as the young black boy pictured crying and embracing a white police officer during a Ferguson-related protest.
+Devonte had made headlines several years prior as the young black child pictured crying and embracing a white police officer during a Ferguson-related protest.

-"I'm certainly aware of a contingent of citizens who have a belief that Devonte was not in the car," Allman said on Thursday.
+"I'm certainly aware of a contingent of citizens who have a belief that Devonte was not in the car," Allman said Thursday.
 "It is our opinion and the jury's opinion that he lived with his family and unfortunately he perished with his family."

 CHP investigator Jake Slates told the jury that Sarah Hart had searched for information on suicide, drowning and overdose methods with her phone.
 Slates also said that Jennifer Hart had a blood alcohol level over the legal limit, AP reports, and Sarah and the children had high amounts of generic Benadryl in their systems.